It’s important to always soak nuts and seeds in water before eating them to ensure better digestion and optimal nutrient absorption.

 - Rinse the nuts off under water and lay them out to dry on a plate.
 Use a paper towel to help with the excess water.

 - Enjoy!
-(Great as a go-to snack and are delicious on salads.)
+(Great as a go-to snack or on a delicious salad.)

-Not only are soaked nuts easier to digest and make nutrients more readily available, but they taste AMAZING and they don’t dry out your mouth because of the retained moisture from the water.
+Not only do soaked nuts make nutrients more readily available and are just easier to digest, but they taste AMAZING and they don’t dry out your mouth because of the retained moisture from the water.

 Will you be trying this?